General LRAP Eligibility Criteria

-LRAP coverage will be provided, only for loans borrowed to pay for credits earned within a students' degree requirements and must be loans certified by the Georgetown Law Office of Financial Aid.
-If your loans are consolidated under PAYE or IBR with non-Georgetown Law Federal loans, then these will be covered as well up to the standard 10 year payment on Georgetown Law Federal Loans.
+LRAP coverage will be provided only for loans borrowed to pay for credits earned within the students' degree requirements and must be loans certified by the Georgetown Law Office of Financial Aid.
+If your loans are consolidated under PAYE or IBR with non-Georgetown Law federal loans, then these will be covered as well up to the standard 10-year payment on Georgetown Law federal loans.

 Your LRAP funding is for loans that are in a repayment status.
 It cannot be used to pay any student loan in a deferment or forbearance status.

 Federal Direct Student Loans - Pay As Your Earn (PAYE), if eligible, otherwise Income-Based Repayment (IBR), under LRAP III

 Consolidated Federal Direct Student Loans - PAYE, if eligible, otherwise IBR, under LRAP III